XcalableMP/manual/en/shadow_reflect.rst

 To update only a specific part of the shadow area, add the width clause to the reflect directive.

-The values on the left- and right-hand sides of colon in the width clause designate the widths on the lower and upper bounds to be updated, respectively.
+The values on the left- and right-hand sides of a colon in the width clause designate the widths on the lower and upper bounds to be updated, respectively.
 In the example below, only the shadow area on the upper bound is updated.